Chapter 9 : Wither

 “Can you believe him?
 I mean, really!
 He basically told us our lives aren’t worth living!
-Some teacher he is...
-Honestly...
-I don’t even know how he got hired.
-Vespertine must have been taking a few sips out of the Happy Juice, if you know what I mean.
-Who in their right mind would want him in a school...Around little children, no less?”
+Some teacher he is!
+Honestly, I don’t even know how he got hired.
+Vespertine could not have been sober.
+Who in their right mind would want him in a school...A round small children, no less?”

-Apparently, my little encounter with Nott really loosened my tongue, because that night, while on patrol, I found myself ranting and raving about him in front of none other than Ryan Fisher.
-That’s right.
-The Ryan Fisher, the one who could make any female he meets generate enough drool to fill the entirety of the Atlantic Ocean, was listening to me.
+Apparently, my little encounter with Nott had really loosened my tongue, because that night while on patrol, I found myself ranting and raving about him in front of none other than Ryan Fisher.
+That’s right — the Ryan Fisher, the one who could make any female he met generate enough drool for the Atlantic Ocean, was listening to me.
 Me!
-Griping about our finking DADA professor!
+Griping about our DADA professor!

-Trust me, this was completely out of the blue.
-Usually, on my patrols with Ryan, I was too worried about making a complete and utter fool out of myself (which, believe me, is a legitimate fear) to even think about voicing my opinions.
-But Nott made so angry that I just had to vent...
-It was like a damn breaking, everything just came gushing out.
+Usually, on my patrols with Ryan, I was too worried about making a complete and utter fool out of myself (which, believe me, was a legitimate fear) to even think about voicing my opinions.
+But Nott had made so angry that I just had to vent...
+Like a dam breaking, everything just came gushing out.

 Ryan was a great listener.
-He nodded in all the right parts, his eyes squinted with a kind of thoughtfulness that — until then — I hadn’t though existed (well, at least not in the male gender, anyways).
-He had an amused sort of smile on his face, but not a condescending amusement.
+He nodded at all the right parts, his eyes squinted with a kind of thoughtfulness that — until then — I hadn’t though existed within the male gender.
+He had an amused sort of smile on his face, but it wasn't a condescending amusement.
 No, it was gentler.
-Sweet.
+Understanding.

 We were walking up and down the Third Floor corridor, occasionally checking into quiet, grey classrooms and musty broom closets.
-The hallways were dark save for the torches that hung on the walls, their flames casting eerie, grinning shadows on the stone floor.
-Our footsteps were loud and metallic, ringing though my ears as we walked.
+The hallways were dark save for the torches fastened to the walls, their flames casting eerie, grinning shadows on the stone floor.
+Our footsteps were loud and metallic, ringing off the stone as we walked.

-I was trying really hard to not have a full-blown Girls Gone Mental Episode (as Potter dubs them) in front of Ryan, but I couldn’t help it.
-I could feel myself getting angrier and angrier by the second, Nott’s jeering, holier-than-thou words playing and playing through my mind on an endless loop.
+I was trying really hard not to have another one of my full-blown Girls Gone Mental episodes (as Potter liked to dub them) in front of Ryan, but I couldn’t help it.
+I could feel myself getting angrier and angrier by the second, Nott’s jeering, holier-than-thou words playing through my mind on an endless loop.

 “I’m sorry, Ryan.”
-I finally said, smiling slightly bashfully.
-“I don’t mean to get all worked up about this...
+I finally said when my heart rate returned to normal, smiling slightly sheepishly.
+“I don’t mean to get all worked up about this.
 It’s just...
 He makes me really mad.”

-Ryan let out a deep, velvety chuckle that made my stomach clench.
+Ryan let out a deep and velvety chuckle that made my stomach clench.
 “No, it’s completely fine.
-In fact, its kind of entertaining, to be honest.
+In fact, its entertaining.
 You make me laugh, Agatha.”

-He smiled, his grey eyes crinkling at the corner.
+He smiled, grey eyes crinkling at the corners.
 “Good.
 Definitely good.”

-He nodded, still smiling.
-A comfortable sort of silence passed, and then he said: “So...besides the whole Nott ordeal...How was your day?”
+Ryan nodded, still smiling.
+A comfortable moment of silence passed, and then he said: “So, besides the whole crazy professor ordeal, how was your day?”

-I want to bear your future children.
+I want to carry your future children inside me.
 “Fine,” I said.
 “Yours?”

 “Pretty good.
-Except...
-I’m having a lot of difficulty with Transfiguration...
+Except I've been having a lot of trouble with Transfiguration recently.
 You know that test we got back today?
-Yeah, didn’t do so well on it.
+Yeah, didn’t do so well.
 McGonagall thinks I should get some extra help.”
-He raked a hand through his (golden, perfect, luminous) hair and shook his head, frustrated
+He raked a hand through his (golden, perfect, luminous) hair and shook his head, obviously distraught.